Biden visitor logs under scrutiny after classified files found

 Congressional Republicans are demanding to see visitor logs for US President Joe Biden's homes, arguing that the discovery of classified files at one of his residences is a national security risk.

-Mr Biden acknowledged on Thursday that sensitive material was found in the garage of his home in Delaware.
+Mr Biden acknowledged on Thursday that sensitive material was found in the garage of his house in Delaware.

 The White House deflected when asked if the visitor logs would be provided.